In this introduction to doing Raven Matrices Tests you will be given the following:

 Correct answer 8

-The extended tutorial with the entire rule set is accessible with our IQ Prime software license.
+An extended tutorial with some additional rules is accessible with the i3 Mindware software app.
 This includes links to two scientifically valid, standardized matrices IQ tests based closely on the Raven tests.

-What is a High IQ Score on a Matrix Reasoning Test?
+What is a high IQ score on a matrix IQ test?

-Your score on a matrix reasoning test will give you a measure of your IQ level.
-IQ’s are distributed like a ‘bell curve’ around an average of 100.
-An IQ score of 130 is considered to be a ‘gifted’ IQ level – and this IQ score is Mensa standard.
+Your score on a matrix IQ test will give you a ‘culture fair’ measure of your IQ level.
+IQ scores are distributed like a ‘bell curve’ around an average of 100.
 An IQ score of >115 is considered a high IQ.
+An IQ score of 130 is Mensa standard.